CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Evaluation Methodology

 \subsection{Post-Production Monitoring}

-Our evaluation framework extends beyond pre-launch testing into a continuous monitoring process for the system in production.
-The framework is designed for a gradual production rollout.
-During the initial, low-volume phases, a higher proportion of conversations are manually reviewed to establish a real-world performance baseline.
-As the feature rolls out to a wider audience and volume increases, the methodology transitions to a scalable hybrid model.
-In this scaled approach, the majority of conversations are assessed by an automated evaluator (auto-rater) \cite{b12}, an LLM prompted to score conversations against our defined policies.
-Concurrently, a statistically significant sample of conversations is routed to human evaluators.
-The results from both are continuously compared to validate and calibrate the auto-rater's performance and to identify novel issues an automated system might miss.
-Once the system is fully rolled out, this hybrid model serves as the permanent, steady-state monitoring strategy, ensuring continuous quality control with a focus on operational efficiency and scalability.
+Our evaluation framework extends into a continuous post-production monitoring process as outlined in Figure 4.
+Following a gradual rollout where a high proportion of conversations were manually reviewed to establish a real-world baseline, the methodology transitions to a scalable, steady-state hybrid approach.
+In this approach, an automated evaluator aka \textit{autorater} \cite{b12} assesses all the conversations, while a statistically significant sample is concurrently routed to human evaluators.
+The results from both are continuously compared to validate and calibrate the autorater's performance and to identify novel issues, ensuring both long-term quality control and operational scalability.

-A comparison between the evaluation journeys of development (or pre-production phase) and post-production phase is outlined in Figure 4.